TTTSec/TMHGuard/README.md

 # TMHGuard

 **TMHGuard** is a comprehensive security auditing and vulnerability detection tool for Linux systems.
 It automates the detection of open ports, password security policies, system configurations, and software updates.
-This tool integrates with **Lynis** to run additional system hardening checks and create reports to assist administrators in maintaining system security and compliance.
+This tool integrates with **Lynis** to run additional system hardening checks and create reports to assist administrators in maintaining system security.

 ## Features